Curated and Reviewed by

 - Join to access all included materials

 What's the least number of colors needed to color a U.S. map?
-The lesson begins by having pupils view a video clip on continuous and discrete phenomenon, then launches into an activity reminiscent of Zeno's paradox.
+The activity begins by having pupils view a video clip on continuous and discrete phenomenon, then launches into an activity reminiscent of Zeno's paradox.
 A separate video and activity on the Four Color Theorem introduces pupils to concepts of graph theory.

 41 Views